 Yet, Munich is often regarded as the coldest city in all of Germany, one of Europe’s largest countries.
 This means that it never really gets too hot here, and this is attributed to its close proximity to the Bavarian Alps and its distance from the ocean.

 So, if you’re wondering about when to visit Munich, we suggest you travel to Munich between the months of May and September; the warmest time of year with the most sunshine periods.
-In May, the average price of hotels is cheapest.
+In May, the average price of Munich’s hostels and other accommodations is the cheapest.
 If this is important to you, this may be the best time to visit Munich.

 September has the highest peak for hotel prices due to Oktoberfest, and June is the wettest and busiest month.
 If you want to know when it’s cheapest to visit Munich in terms of all expenses, it is the month of December.